-It’s like when you are buying an antivirus for your computer, when we buy a water purification system, we easily have the impression to be protected against all contaminants – especially when it is an expensive one.
-The reality is quite different.
+It’s like when you are buying antivirus for your computer, when we buy a water purification system, we quickly have the impression that we are protected against all contaminants – especially when it is an expensive one.
+The reality is entirely different.

 How to properly collect water and prepare it?

-Whether you purify your water or not, you must collect and prepare it properly in order to limit the risks.
+Whether you purify your water or not, you must collect and prepare it properly to limit the risks.
 Here are a few tips to do this:

 - Collect water as clear as possible and the most upstream as possible of human activities.

-- Collect water as far as possible of all polluting activities.
+- Collect water as far as possible from all polluting activities.

 - Avoid stagnant water; micro-organisms develop there more easily.

 - If the water is cloudy or contains particulate matter, it is preferable to pre-filter it or to decant it to get rid of these particles.